tobey74/aspnet-whats-new/README.md

 YAML also supports multi-line strings, which can be useful for long descriptions.

-To configure your application to serve the generated OpenAPI document in YAML format, specify the endpoint in the MapOpenApi call with a ".yaml" suffix, as shown in this example:
+To configure your application to serve the generated OpenAPI document in YAML format, specify the endpoint in the MapOpenApi call with a ".yaml" or ".yml" suffix, as shown in this example:

 ```csharp
 app.MapOpenApi("/openapi/{documentName}.yaml");